system76/tech-docs/src/models/meer9/repairs.md

 4. Loosen the three fan screws (highlighted cyan above) and remove the fan.
     - The two small, light silver screws (along the bottom edge) are held captive, and will not fully come away from the fan.
     - The larger, dark silver screw will come apart from the fan when fully loosened.
-5. Peel the CMOS battery off of the old fan and stick it onto the new fan.
+5. Peel the CMOS battery off of the old fan and stick it onto the new fan (if applicable).
-6. Replace the fan and fan screws, then plug the CMOS and fan connectors back into the motherboard.
+6. Reinstall the fan and fan screws, then plug the CMOS and fan connectors back into the motherboard.
 7. Reinstall the motherboard, reconnect the wireless card antennas, reconnect the SATA cable and reinstall the M.2 drive (as necessary), and reinstall the bottom panel.

 ## Replacing the CMOS battery: